ianf2015/clean/README.md

 Readme
 =======

-This is a tidy dataset made according to the requirements in the week 3 project of "Getting and Cleaning" data.
+This is a tidy dataset made according to the requirements in the final project of "Getting and Cleaning Data" course from Coursera.

 The data source is "Human Activity Recognition Using Smartphones Dataset Version 1.0".
 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 Here are the data for the project: